 I’d start with a few days in Rio de Janeiro.
 You can cut costs by staying in a no-frills, three-star hotel in a beachfront location, minutes from Copacabana and Ipanema.
-One of my favourite activities is to take a guided cycling tour of the beaches — it’s free to stroll the avenidas that run alongside them, of course — or a hands-on cooking class with a Carioca (Rio local) chef.
+One of my favorite activities is to take a guided cycling tour of the beaches — it’s free to stroll the avenidas that run alongside them, of course — or a hands-on cooking class with a Carioca (Rio local) chef.
 I also recommend a visit to the eccentrically decorated Rio Scenarium club in the Lapa district for a taste of Brazilian nightlife.

 Then fly on to the Iguaçu Falls.
 I prefer staying in a small hotel just outside the national park protecting the cascades, rather than the more opulent option closer to the falls.
 It’s a fairly basic hotel, but the advantage is that you’re a 20 minute walk from the falls — staying in a more stylish property in the town of Iguaçu means the hassle and hidden costs of transfers to and from the falls.
-There’s also wildlife encounters to be had at the falls — on the jungle-clad walkways leading to the viewing platforms, you’re likely to see coatimundis (racoon-like animals) and other creatures scuttling across your path.
+There’s also wildlife encounters to be had at the falls — on the jungle-clad walkways leading to the viewing platforms, you’re likely to see coatimundis (raccoon-like animals) and other creatures scuttling across your path.

 For a quirky add-on to your trip, consider flying up to Salvador in the northeast.
-It’s a city imbued with African heritage and the syncretic candomblé religion (look out for adherents wearing coloured beads representing different deities).
-Stay in the historic Pelourinho central district, where you’re immersed in samba drumming and capoeira – I was eating dinner one night when an impromptu performance broke out in the street just below the restaurant.
+It’s a city imbued with African heritage and the syncretic candomblé religion (look out for adherents wearing colored beads representing different deities).
+Stay in the historic Pelourinho central district, where you’re immersed in samba drumming and capoeira — I was eating dinner one night when an impromptu performance broke out in the street just below the restaurant.

 How far your money goes in Brazil